UnderSet/beatrun/README.md

 # Beatrun
 Modified version of [*Beatrun*](https://datae.org/beatrun), with source code.
 Forked from [JonnyBro/beatrun](https://github.com/JonnyBro/beatrun).
 Should work on any version of the game.
-Generally tested on the `x86-64` branch of Garry's Mod.
+Tested myself on the `x86-64` beta branch of the game.

+Contains no malware or malicious code or malicious networking, however it does have the following:
+* Binaries for Discord and Steam Presence ([`/lua/bin`](/lua/bin) folder)
+* Online course functionality ([`gamemode/cl/OnlineCourse.lua`](/beatrun-jonny2/gamemodes/beatrun-underset/gamemode/cl/OnlineCourse.lua) file)
+You can remove them if you wish to do so.

 Want the new animations in the original repository?
 Grab 'em [here!](https://download-directory.github.io/?url=https://github.com/JonnyBro/beatrun/tree/master/beatrun/Beatrun%20Reanimated) *(credits to* modeltexturebones*​)* *(Note: The link goes to a third-party website for downloading the folder, because GitHub.)*